 Making a sunflower house with kids gives them their own special place in the garden where they can learn about plants as they play.
-Kids’ gardening projects, such a sunflower house garden theme, entice children into the gardening by making it fun.
+Kids’ gardening projects, such a sunflower house garden theme, entice children into gardening by making it fun.
 Best of all, learning how to create a sunflower house garden theme like this is easy!

 How to Create a Sunflower House

 So you’re ready to begin making a sunflower house with kids.
 Where do you start?
 First, choose a sunny location with a source of water nearby.
-Sunflowers love sun but still require lots of watering.
+Sunflowers love the sun but still require lots of watering.

-Plant one or two morning glories or tall runner bean seeds a couple inches from the base of each sunflower plant.
-Once the sunflowers form flower heads, tie string from the base of one flower head to another, forming a web of string over the house.
+Plant one or two morning glories or tall runner bean seeds a couple of inches (5 cm.) from the base of each sunflower plant.
+Once the sunflowers form flower heads, tie a string from the base of one flower head to another, forming a web of string over the house.
 The vines will form a snug roof as they follow the string.
 As an alternative to a vine roof, bring tall mammoth sunflowers together at the top and tie them loosely to form a teepee shaped roof.

 You can combine a sunflower house with other flower gardening ideas for kids too, such as a vine tunnel leading up to the door of the house.

 A sunflower house garden theme is a great way to introduce a child to the concepts of size and measurement.
 From laying out the outline of the house to comparing the height of the plants to the height of the child, you’ll find plenty of opportunities to discuss relative and actual size while enjoying the sunflower house.

 Using flower gardening ideas for kids is a great way to arouse their natural interest in nature while keeping the learning process fun and enjoyable!